mvolkmann/blog/src/smalltalk/30-development-environment.md

 To automatically assign methods in the "as yet unclassified" method category to better categories, right-click in the method category pane and select "categorize all uncategorized".
-This is only able to categorize some methods.
-For example, it will put the `initialize` method in the "initialization" method category.
-But it will not recognize accessor methods and put them in the "accessing" method category.
+For each uncategorized method, this tries to find a superclass method with the same name and, if found, puts it in the same method category as that method.
+Methods with no matching method in a superclass are not categorized.

 To move a method from the class side to the instance side or vice-versa, right-click the method name in the top fourth pane and